Unlike drugs or alcohol, porn flashbacks can hang around in your mind after you stop using. So what do you do when one pops up?

 If you are trying to free your sexual arousal from porn images (which is a good idea if you want to find real partners more arousing, or regain erectile health), do your best to masturbate (when you must) without using porn or flashbacks.
 This gives your brain a chance to weaken the connections that are triggering the flashbacks.

 Focus instead on the physical feelings.
 Be sensual.
 Take your time.
-Luxuriate in the good feelings.
+Luxuriate in the good physical feelings.
 Do not fantasize.
 If you must use an image, consider thinking about a real (and realistic) encounter with someone you know personally.
-For more, see How do I masturbate without porn? (and the article under that page) .
+For more, see How do I masturbate without porn? (and the article under that page).
+If you can't climax this way, your body does not really need the climax; "learned" cravings are driving you.

 General info about rewiring techniques can be found at Rewiring Your Brain.
 For specific techniques, see: